core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Let us consider a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.

-As usual, the sender endpoint encrypts and integrity-protects the CoAP options included in M that are specified as Class E for OSCORE {{RFC8613}}.
+As usual, the sender endpoint encrypts and integrity-protects the CoAP options included in M that are processed as Class E for OSCORE, as per {{Sections 4.1.1 and 4.1.3 of RFC8613}}.

-In addition to that, the sender endpoint MUST perform the procedure defined below for each CoAP option OPT that is included in M and that is originally specified as Class U or I for OSCORE.
-Depending on the outcome of such a procedure, the sender endpoint processes OPT as per its original Class U or I, or instead as if it was specified as Class E.
+Per the update made by this document, the sender endpoint MUST perform the procedure defined below for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE.
+This procedure does not apply to options that are specificed (also) as class E. Depending on the outcome of this procedure, the sender endpoint processes OPT as per its original Class U or I, or instead as Class E.

-When protecting M by using the OSCORE Security Context shared with another OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps, for each CoAP option OPT included in M and originally defined as Class U or I for OSCORE. {{sec-option-protection-diag}} provides an overview of these steps through a state diagram.
+Before protecting M by using the OSCORE Security Context shared with another OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps, for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE. {{sec-option-protection-diag}} provides an overview of these steps through a state diagram.

 Note that the sender endpoint can assess some conditions only "to the best of its knowledge".
 This is due to the possible presence of a reverse-proxy standing for X and whose presence as reverse-proxy is, by definition, expected to be unknown to the sender endpoint.